Louise Harnby | Crime Fiction and Thriller Editor

 B. You like the work but the financial return is much lower than expected

-I find it quite easy to estimate how much time work from academic publishers will take because it’s a market with which I’m familiar.
-Quoting for work outside the field is far harder for many editorial freelancers – and it may be that you make a mistake and seriously under-quote.
+Perhaps you find it easy to estimate how much time work from your existing client base will take because it’s a market with which you're familiar.
+Quoting for work outside the field is far harder for all of us.

 One way to avoid this is to offer a trial rate that you’ll honour for the first few projects, but suggest the possibility of reviewing the fee structure a little further down the road once you’ve completed one or two pieces of work.